Jesushilson/ChessCam-AI/docs/architecture.md

 * move_detected - Anytype of move is detected.
 * board_moved - Board moved and messed the calibration of the camera.
-* illeagal_moved - A move was played that is not allowed/possible.
+* illegal_moved - A move was played that is not allowed/possible.
+* no_change - User indicated that they played a movee but there was no change in board state.

 #### User Initiated Events:

 * start_game_mode - User selects the type of game mode to play and starts it.
 * undo_move - User has the ability to undo the last move, incase the system read the move incorrectly.
 * review_game - User selects a game to review and sends a request to the PI to retrieve that said game.
-* end_game - If the user wants to end the game early and has no future plans then this option will be good.
+* end_game - If the user wants to end the game early and has no future plans then this option will be givem.
-*
+* pause_game - User can pause the game at anystate.
+This state will be saved for re-use later.

+#### Chess Engine Events:

+* ai_move_ready - AI's move is sent to the state manager.
+* evaluation_ready - AI's game evaluation is ready.

+#### System Events:

+* game_finished - Game has ended and the system does the appropriate actions.
+* connection_failed - Failed to connect to the raspberry pi.